AmanH41/CPSC599A3DOC/README.md

 ## Overall Description
 Mental Fighter is a physical representation of a fighting game player’s “mental”—the complex series of thoughts and emotions (joy, anger, frustration, confusion, etc.) that players experience as they progress through rounds and matches.
 Mental Fighter visualizes these mental states, providing players with feedback on their emotional and psychological condition throughout gameplay.

 A common question might be, “Why would competitive players need visual feedback about their feelings?”
 Competitive players are often driven to keep playing regardless of frustration, anger, or other negative emotions that arise during a session.
-Ignoring these feelings can impact decision-making, mechanical skill, and even mental health.
+Ignoring these feelings can impact decision-making, mechanical skills, and mental health.

 Mental Fighter offers a solution by showing players their “mental” state after each match.
 This reflection allows them to assess whether they should continue playing or take a short break to reset and improve their mindset.
 ## Project Documentation
 ### How Does it Work?

 1. **Win/Loss Tracking and Action Mapping:**
 Mental Fighter monitors the player’s wins and losses.
-Each outcome triggers a specific action: winning a match prompts Mental Fighter to perform a punch or power-up motion, while losing a match triggers a blocking action.
+Each outcome triggers a specific action: winning a match prompts Mental Fighter to perform a punch or power-up motion while losing a match triggers a blocking action.
 This approach reflects the player’s in-game performance through physical actions, allowing them to see their “mental state” unfold as the game progresses.

 2. **Real-Time Physical Feedback:**
 As the player wins or loses consecutive games, Mental Fighter responds with different physical movements.
 For example, a winning streak prompts it to “power up,” representing momentum and confidence, while losing too many games in a row causes Mental Fighter to curl into a fetal position, indicating mental strain.
-These physical reactions occur in real-time, giving players immediate, tangible feedback that mirrors their in-game experiences.
+These physical reactions occur in real time, giving players immediate, tangible feedback that mirrors their in-game experiences.

 3. **Reflection and Mandatory Breaks:**
 After each match, players can assess their Mental Fighter’s condition and decide whether to continue or take a break.
-However, when Mental Fighter reaches the fetal position (a “super block” state) due to excessive losses, the system enforces a 5-minute break.
+However, when Mental Fighter reaches the fetal position (a “superblock” state) due to excessive losses, the system enforces a 5-minute break.
 During this time, Mental Fighter remains in the fetal position, signaling the need for a mental reset.
 Once the 5-minute timer ends, it returns to an idle state, allowing the player to resume gameplay.

 ## Initial ideas